-The Remuneration Committee is H Post (chairman), J Le Blan, I A McLaren, K D Shand and J P Williams.
+The Remuneration Committee is H Post (chairman), J Le Blan, I A McLaren, K D Shand and J P Williams and, from his appointment as a Director, Mr J M Evans.
+Mr K D Shand will become chairman of the Remuneration Committee following the retirement of Mr Post from the Board on 21 June 2013.
 As the Company has no Executive Directors, the Remuneration Committee meets, at least annually, to review the remuneration and terms of appointment of the Manager.